TatianaShavrina/blog/_posts/2018-08-30-spellcheck.md

 ### 3. Phonetic Algorithms

 Phonetic algorithms are widely used in spellchecking, as they can make the search of a close vocabulary word much more precise:
   -  if you use some standard distance measure, which is based on letter alignment, the search is  usually limited to candidates standing 1-2 letters from a word with an error.
-If you increase this distance, you probably get too irrelevant candidates.
+If you increase this distance, you probably get too many of irrelevant candidates.
   - a lot of typical errors, caused by intentional distortion or slangy language gamification, outstand from a relevant candidate  more than 2 letters away: _riiiiigtht_ --> _right_, _donut_ --> _doughnut_, _ave_--> _avenue_
   - these far-from-a-right-candidate examples seem to be somehow systematically located: actually, these errors we can call "phonetic" or "abbreviative", and instead of using ordinary distance measures we can make a new, phonetic distance.
 Phonetic algorithms solve this problem quite well.